ml5js/ml5-library/docs/reference/charrnn.md

 RNN and LSTMs (Long Short Term Memory networks) are a type of Neural Network architecture useful for working with sequential data (like characters in text or the musical notes of a song) where the order of the that sequence matters.
 This class allows you run a model pre-trained on a body of text to generate new text.

-You can train your own models using this tutorial or use this set of pre trained models.
+You can train your own models [following the instructions in the training-charRNN repo](https://github.com/ml5js/training-charRNN).
+There is also a selection of [pre-trained model examples available](https://github.com/ml5js/ml5-data-and-models/tree/main/models/charRNN).

 ## Quickstart